joseph-harry-mensah/100-Days-Of-Coding/README.md

 # 100-Days-Of-Coding
-100 Days of building simple programs using Pythin
+100 Days of building simple programs using Python